-The spine is a curved structure.
-This helps with weight-bearing, balance and shock absorption.
-Scoliosis is a three-dimensional, abnormal curvature of the spine often affecting the thoracic and lumbar regions.
-This condition may be present during adolescence or as an adult.
+The spine is a curved structure when viewed from the side which helps with weight-bearing, balance, and shock absorption.
+Scoliosis refers to an abnormal sideways curvature of the spine often affecting the thoracic and lumbar regions.

 - Severity and rigidity of the curve